legovader09/Idle-Slayer-Mods/IdleSlayerMods.Common/README.md

 # Core library for my idle slayer mods

+## Getting started

+In order to get started, simply download the mod from [Nexus](https://www.nexusmods.com/idleslayer/mods/3) or clone and compile it here, then include it as an assembly reference in your plugin project.

 ## Current features:

+### Mod Helper

 | class ModHelper : MonoBehaviour | Instantiated Mod Helper that gets injected into the Game scene                     |
 |---------------------------------|------------------------------------------------------------------------------------|